santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 <div style='margin-top:10px'></div>

 &nbsp; **Move:** the target is moved up to 10ft in the direction of your choosing unto an unnocupied space.
 If the target is unwilling it must pass a strength saving throw against your spell DC, on a fail they are moved to the choosed location.
-You may also move it to your hand as long as it is within the 10ft of you.
+You may also move it to your hand (you now hold it) as long as it is within the 10ft of you.

 If an unwilling creature were to fall into a pit by the effect of this spell, it must make a strength saving throw against your spell DC, on a fail they fall, on a success they hold onto the edge and become prone.
 They may use half their movement to stand up.